 At home: If you had been among the first disciples who heard that the stone had been removed from Jesus' tomb and that Jesus' body was no longer there, what would you think?
 What did Mary of Magdala, Simon Peter, and the disciple whom Jesus loved think had happened?
 Recall that this experience is the first indication Jesus' disciples have that he is risen.
 Throughout the Easter season, we will learn more about how the disciples came to believe that Jesus had been raised from the dead.

 Pray together using today's psalm, Psalm 118: “This is the day the Lord has made; let us rejoice and be glad.”

 All Parent Council News and Events are posted on our website.

-Next Meeting – Wednesday, January 9th @ 6:30pm.
+Final Meeting of the year/AGM! – Wednesday, May 1 @ 6:30pm.
 Our Parent Council is busy working to create meaningful events for students and families.
 If you are interested in contributing, please contact them or attend a Council meeting – the first Wednesday of the Month!

 Did you know?